• Skip to primary navigation

 To apply please visit the YUGSA office during our regular hours of operation and please bring with you:

-3. An agreement will be signed between you and the YUGSA, outlining a repayment schedule.
+Step 3.
+An agreement will be signed between you and the YUGSA, outlining a repayment schedule.
 The loan is repaid through post-dated cheques which you provide at the time the loan is issued.
-Please contact the YUGSA office (info@yugsa.ca) if you have any questions about the Emergency Loan Fund process.

 International Student Bursary Application Form